Insurgency in Khyber Pakhtunkhwa: Peace agreements

-Transition in tribal areas: 2005–06
+Conflict in the tribal areas (2005-2006)

-The ISI's Covert Action Division (CAD) and the Special Services Group conducted a secret paramilitary operation to capture a high-ranking al-Qaeda operative Abu Faraj al-Libbi on 4 May 2005, after a raid outside the town of Mardan, 30 mi northeast of Peshawar.
+The ISI's Covert Action Division (CAD) and the Special Services Group (SSG) conducted a secret paramilitary operation to capture a high-ranking al-Qaeda operative Abu Faraj al-Libbi on 4 May 2005, after a raid outside the town of Mardan, 30 mi northeast of Peshawar.
 His arrest was confirmed by the Government sources and noted as "al-Libbi was a high ranking al-Qaeda official, rumored to be third after Osama bin Laden and Ayman al-Zawahiri."
 Al-Libbi replaced Khalid Shaikh Mohammed after his arrest in March 2003 in connection with the 11 September attacks.
 The Pakistan government arrested al-Libbi and held him on charges in relation to being a chief planner in two assassination attempts on the life of President Pervez Musharraf in December 2003.

 On 13 January 2006, the United States Air Force launched an airstrike on the village of Damadola.
 The attack occurred in the Bajaur tribal area, about 7 km from the Afghan border, and killed at least 18 people, mostly children and women.
 The attack again targeted Ayman al-Zawahiri, but later evidence suggests he was not there.